Ideas for Provisioning Centers to Minimize 280E Impact

 Utilize Inventory Management Resources!

-Inventory management is crucial to the marihuana industry.
-Michigan’s marihuana businesses will report inventory daily via METRC.
+Inventory management is crucial to the marijuana industry.
+Michigan’s marijuana businesses will report inventory daily via METRC.
 METRC is the state’s chosen tracking software provider and will report the inventory data the state requires.
 See this more information on this requirement here.

 Provisioning centers who make inventory management a priority may also utilize a 3rd piece of inventory and cost management software.
 This software allows detailed tracking and reporting.
 Full inventory management software also offers detailed COGS tracking.
 Additionally, detailed tracking is great for making sure all COGS costs remain tracked and available for bookkeeping purposes.